dash-agents/dash-agents.github.io/index.md

 <h2>Massive Cross-Platform Simulations of Online Social Networks</h2>
 <p>
+<h3>Conference: Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems</h3>
 As part of the DARPA SocialSim challenge, we address the problem of predicting behavioral phenomena including information spread involving hundreds of thousands of users across three major linked social networks: Twitter, Reddit and GitHub.
 Our approach